May Craig (journalist)

+Biography

+May Craig was born in 1889, near Beaufort, South Carolina, where her father worked at the Coosaw Mines, a phosphate mine.
+Her mother died when she was young, and afterwards she became a foster child of the wealthy family who owned the mine.
+She was raised largely in Washington, D.C.
+She married Donald A. Craig, who was the Washington correspondent for the New York Herald.
+The couple had two children.
+She died in Silver Spring, Maryland, at age 86.
+The New York Times headlined her obituary "Feisty Capital Writer, Dies."

+Journalism career

+Portland Press Herald

-Although May Craig was a Southerner, she got her break in journalism working for the Maine-based Guy Gannett chain of newspapers (including the Portland Press Herald).
+Although Craig was a Southerner, she got her break in journalism working for the Maine-based Guy Gannett chain of newspapers (including the Portland Press Herald).
 She became the company's Washington correspondent, and wrote her Inside Washington column for almost fifty years.
 She took on leadership roles within both the Women's National Press Club and Eleanor Roosevelt's Press Conference Association, both organisations supporting women in journalism.

 During the Second World War, Craig secured a succession of postings to Europe.
 From this vantage point, she gave eyewitness accounts of the V-bomb attacks on London, the Battle of Normandy and the liberation of Paris.
 During the war, she constantly battled with the male military commanders and male journalists to have access to the news.
 One of her best-known quotations is a reference to facilities, the lack of which was often given as reason for not allowing Craig to follow up on the news.
 She joked that, "Bloody Mary of England once said that when she died they would find Calais graven on her heart" (in reference to a key French outpost lost during Mary's reign); "When I die, there will be the word facilities, so often it has been used to prevent me from doing what men reporters could do."

-May Craig married Donald A. Craig.
+Meet the Press

-Craig was second in the number of appearances on "Meet the Press" behind David Broder.
+With 243 appearances, Craig was second in the number of appearances on NBC's "Meet the Press" behind David Broder.
 Craig always wore a hat and gloves on the program, according to her, "so that people would remember who she is."

+May Craig Amendment

+The May Craig Amendment to the Civil Rights Act of 1964 resulted from her suggestion to a Virginia congressman Howard Smith on an episode of NBC’s “Meet the Press" that employment discrimination on the basis of sex should be prohibited.

-Transcript of May Craig at a White-House press conference
+Transcript of Craig at a White-House press conference

 This is a transcript of a press conference held by Franklin D. Roosevelt on December 9, 1941, at 4:10 p.m.
 It was the first American news conference of the war.

 MISS MAY CRAIG: You've got a new system out there.
 (Referring to security at the entrance.)